Thuthipriya/Forecasting/readme.md

 1. Hybrid Lstm Attention Model
 Each step holds four details across sixty moments in time LSTM Layers 128 Units Then 64 With Dropout
-Each attention head works separately.
-Four of them run at once.
-They each see data in their own way.
 The size for keys is set to thirty two
 Add and Normalize with Residual Connection
 Feature extraction uses a one-dimensional convolution layer followed by global averaging of features Each layer shifts from 64 down to 32 nodes.
 That step cuts complexity while keeping useful patterns alive.
 Fewer units follow after the first round of processing.
 Movement through these blocks tightens data flow.
 The drop in size helps trim noise without losing key details